lkaihua/carp/dev.md

 ### MVP

-- [X] To navigate folders and open files
+- [x] To navigate folders and open files
 - [x] To have a breadcrumb navigation bar
 - [x] To abbreviate very long folder/file name smartly
 - [x] To dynamically load images to preview
 - [x] To highlight certain category of files in current folder

 ### Nice to have
-- [ ] A mp3 player
+- [x] A mp3 player
-  - [ ] Loop play.
+  - [x] Loop play.
-  - [ ] Skip to next song when Media source could not be decoded.
-And stop playing when all songs are not playable.
+  - [x] Skip to next song when Media source could not be decoded. - [ ] Stop playing when all songs are not playable.
+  - [x] Highlight the current playing track.
-- [ ] To hightlight the last selected file or visited folder.
+- [ ] To highlight the last selected file or visited folder.
 - [ ] To have a config yaml.
 - [ ] To highlight the previous folder after navigation to upper folder.
 - [ ] To generate thumbnails when entering a gallery folder